-- Statements should only be highlighted when the skill or concept is completely embedded or you have seen it applied independently in a range of different contexts, subjects and situations.
+- Statements should only be highlighted when the skill or concept is embedded, or you have seen it applied independently.
 If you are not sure, do not highlight until you have seen further evidence.
-Remember some elements in writing (e.g. spelling) can be assessed through dictation. - The emphasis of the new National Curriculum is 'mastery' and breadth of understanding, therefore teachers must ensure plenty of opportunity for consolidating their learning in a wide range of contexts and subjects.
-The assessment grids are not intended as a tick list and teachers should not think about how many times they have seen a skill but rather if the skill is completely embedded. - The assessment grids should be used throughout the year and statements can be highlighted at any point.
+Remember some elements in writing (e.g. spelling) can be assessed through dictation. - The emphasis of the new National Curriculum is 'mastery' and breadth of understanding: therefore teachers must ensure plenty of opportunity for consolidating their learning in a wide range of contexts and subjects.
+The tracking grids are not intended as a tick list and teachers should not think about how many times, they have seen a skill but rather if the skill is embedded. - The assessment grids should be used throughout the year and statements can be highlighted at any point.
 However, a judgement should be made on the stage at which a child is working, termly.
 This will be inputted into our school tracking system to evaluate progress and adapt provision as necessary. - Non-Negotiable statements are those which are considered crucial to the child's understanding at the relevant stage and are underlined.
-Before moving on to the next year's assessment grid, all NN's must be highlighted.
+Before moving on to the next year's tracking grid, all NN's must be highlighted.
 If specific NN's are preventing children progressing to the next year's grid, then targeted support/intervention should be provided. - 2/3 3/4 of the weighting should be based on number when making a judgement in maths.
 Shape, space and measure are weighted less.
-(These are shaded in grey). - At the end of a term, teachers should count the number of highlighted statements and choose the appropriate stage.
-Within a year group, children will either be working at Emerging (E), Emerging + (E+) Developing (D), Developing + (D+), Secure (S) or Secure+/Mastery(S+). - It is important that moderation is carried out throughout the year to ensure consistency and accuracy throughout the school and across schools.
-Assessment grids should be passed up to the next teacher and discussed during a transition meeting. - Teachers should ensure that all statements from the previous year are embedded before moving onto the next PoS.
-If a child ends a year on Developing + or above they should begin the new year on the new year group sheet and track back where necessary. - Parent reports will have 5 levels of reporting (Below; Emerging at National Expectations; Developing to National Expectations; Secure at National Expectations; Shows Greater Depth (exceeding in some aspects) of National Expectations.
-Below and Exceeding will internally receive the appropriate point for accurate tracking.
+(These are shaded in grey). - At the end of a term, teachers should count the number of highlighted statements and choose the appropriate stage. (as above). - It is important that moderation is carried out throughout the year to ensure consistency and accuracy throughout the school and across schools.
+Tracking grids should be passed up to the next teacher and discussed during a transition meeting. - Teachers should ensure that all statements from the previous year are embedded before moving onto the next PoS.